barracudanetworks/ngf-automation/contrib/azure/powershell/campus/ngfdeployment/README.md

 * **Network Security Groups** - creates simple NSG's for the FW or WAF

 New Az module script ngf_deploy_az.ps1 will also deploy;
-* **Cluster of CGF's** Including a HA pair with Standard LB's or multiple none clustered nodes behind the Load balancers.
+* **ClusterING** Including a HA pair with Standard LB's or multiple none clustered nodes behind the Load balancers.
-* **Multi-NIC ** - can deploy dual NIC CGF clusters with External and Internal LB
+* **Multi-NIC** - can deploy dual NIC CGF clusters with External and Internal LB
-* **Availability Zones ** - can deploy into Availabilty Zones instead of Availabilty Sets
+* **Availability Zones** - can deploy into Availabilty Zones instead of Availabilty Sets
-* **Accelerated Networking ** - can deploy VM's with accelerated networking enabled (version 8.0 releases and above)
+* **Accelerated Networking** - can deploy VM's with accelerated networking enabled (version 8.0 releases and above)

 ## Required Azure PowerShell Version